College Planning Timeline for Juniors: 5 Tips

 How is your teen preparing for AP exams?

 One of the qualities that every junior should develop is networking/building relationships with peers and adults.
 Teachers are important adults both inside and outside the classroom.
 Junior year is an important time for students to continue developing relationships with teachers.
 Teacher relationships are important because it is highly likely that the teachers from junior year will be writing recommendation letters for college.
+Understanding how to ask a teacher for a letter of recommendation is a crucial part of this process.

 Here are my top 3 tips for how juniors can build good relationship with their teachers: